dmrickey/fvtt-ckl-roll-bonuses/README.md

 ## Effective Size Bonus
 Increase the value used by any `sizeRoll` formula in the target (typically in the damage formula).
 Use with boolean flag `bonus_effective-size`.
 This is useful for spells like Gravity Bow, Lead Blades, Strong Jaw, temporarily granting the Impact quality to a specific weapon, etc.

+## Finesse
+Automatically makes targeted attacks use Dex instead of Str for attack rolls.
+Use with boolean flag `bonus_finesse`.

 ## Fortune/Misfortune
 Applies a fortune effect (`2d20kh`) (or misfortune (`2d20kl`)) to the [targeted](#generic-targets) actions.
 This will only work for actions, but not for generic abilities such as skills, ability checks, etc. If you need a fortune effect for _everything_ or a _specific type of roll that can't be targeted_, then use the non-targeted [Fortune and Misfortune](#fortune-and-misfortune) option.

-## Weapon Finesse
-Automatically makes targeted attacks use Dex instead of Str for attack rolls.
-Use with boolean flag `bonus_weapon-finesse`.

 ---